bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 One of the other projects you've been working on is adding trace points to Bitcoin Core.
 Tell me about that.

-Speaker 2: 00:11:13
+Timo: 00:11:13

 In the Linux world, there are trace points, for example, in the kernel, and you can detect when a certain part of the code's reached and you can extract some internal information from that and do debugging, for example, and so on.
-And I thought this would be really nice to have in BitConcord as well.
+And I thought this would be really nice to have in Bitcoincore as well.
-In December 2020, I sell PR to BitConcord, adding very primitive support for that.
+In December 2020, I sell PR to Bitcoincore, adding very primitive support for that.
-And I picked that up, that work, and added the first trace points that 2BitConcord that are reached in the networking layer.
+And I picked that up, that work, and added the first trace points that 2Bitcoincore that are reached in the networking layer.
 So for example, each time we receive a message from a peer or we send a message to a peer.
 This trace point is reached.
 And we can hook into this trace point and extract, for example, which peer we sent this message to, what this message contains, and similar data, and process this in some other way, some other process, like a tracing script, do analysis there, can do debugging, can do education, for example.